ER season 2

-The second season of the American fictional drama television series ER first aired on September 21, 1995, and concluded on May 16, 1996.
+The second season of the American fictional drama television series ER first aired on NBC from September 21, 1995 to May 16, 1996.
 The second season consists of 22 episodes.

 Plot

 Greene's attempts at balancing his work and family after moving to Milwaukee comes to an abrupt end when his wife is caught cheating on him with a colleague, the divorce becomes final and he starts dating again.
 At work, he is promoted, becoming an attending physician.
 He locks horns with close friend Dr. Doug Ross, whose reckless professional behavior is called into question by the hospital authorities, and new Chief Resident, Dr. Kerry Weaver.
 Ross breaks protocol to treat an HIV-positive child and is about to be fired.
 He has already accepted a job at another medical facility when he heroically saves a child, trapped in a sewer in the landmark episode "Hell and High Water".
 His heroism creates a media sensation and the hospital reconsiders its decision when Dr. Ross receives an award for outstanding community service.
 Later in the season, his father returns, and while attempting to bond his father again walks out on him.
 While tracking him down Doug becomes embroiled in a relationship with his father's girlfriend.

 Lewis is left holding the baby when her sister, Chloe, skips town, leaving daughter Suzie in Susan's care.
 She struggles to find time to care for the child and complete her residency.
 She considers having Suzie adopted, but at the last minute decides to keep her.
 Just as Susan starts to become attached to the baby, Chloe returns, a changed woman, and a short custody battle ensues.
 Eventually, Susan hands Suzie over to Chloe and is left devastated when her sister and her new husband move to Phoenix, taking the baby with them.